sumukhitripathi/Python-Projects/README.md

 # Python Projects

 This repository contains a collection of Python projects, ranging from simple scripts to more advanced applications.
-Each project is structured with its own directory, containing the necessary scripts and documentation.
+Each project is available as a standalone Python file that can be run directly.

 ## Projects Included